 Hideout has previously annexed territory, including the Deer Springs area in the northwest corner of Hideout.
-One of the goals of this annexation was to provide park space and promote connectedness within the Town.
-Moving forward, Hideout will need to carefully consider a broad array of factors when evaluating any potential annexation.
+One of the goals of this

 9.2.2 Future Annexation Areas

 Because of Hideout's location, there are several regions where annexation could occur.
 Locations like MIDA, the hotel under construction adjacent to Black Rock Ridge, and the commercial development near Parks Edge can provide the Town with a number of important potential resources.
 Quinn's Junction area near Highway 40 is another area that provide potential resources which should be coordinated with Park City.
 Other areas include the northeastern section of Hideout up to the Wasatch County border, Deer Mountain, Stillwater, Tuhaye, and the Mayflower area on the opposite side of the Jordanelle Reservoir.
 All of these areas can provide Hideout and the residents of those unannexed areas amenities such as parks, green space and community gathering spots that do not currently exist.
 There also spaces on the east side of Hideout that border Summit County that can be annexed to prevent the creation of islands.
 An Annexation map is included at the end of the chapter to show these desired annexation areas.